 - If your C-section was unexpected, you may be rightfully exhausted or you or your baby may have medical needs that must be addressed before any skin-to-skin bonding can occur.
 That’s perfectly okay, because the safety of you and your newborn is paramount!
 In some cases, the baby’s father, another family member or someone in your care circle can hold your little one skin-to-skin until you’re able to hold the baby yourself.
 This may even help your newborn bond with their other parent or another close relative right away!

 If nursing after a C-section is delayed or cannot happen in the hours following birth, it is important to begin pumping so you can initiate your milk supply.
 A hospital-grade (multi-user) double electric breast pump should be used to ensure frequent stimulation and start pumping.
-A breast pump like our Symphony® PLUS™ with Initiation Technology™ can help express colostrum for your baby.
+A breast pump like our Symphony® PLUS™ with Initiation Technology™ can help express colostrum for your baby while helping you initiate, build, and maintain breast milk production.
 Mothers should also perform hand expression in conjunction with Initiation Technology, however, hand expression should not replace pumping with technology.
 Remember, it is crucial to continue pumping so your milk volume can increase.
 Your milk is vitally important to sustain your newborn if you must be separated during these early hours (or for several hours).
 Request that a breast pump is brought to your bedside, so you can start pumping as soon as an hour or two after giving birth.

 Other Important Facts to Know

 Medications given for pain while in the hospital are important to take as you’re recovering and are considered safe while breast milk feeding.
 You should be as comfortable and pain-free as possible while you and your little one are bonding and learning to breastfeed.
 In fact, being highly stressed or in pain can actually suppress your milk and be counter-productive to successful nursing.